 Activity restrictions are not indicated.
 However, infected subjects who are at risk of spreading the infection should be isolated and treated.

 No consistent recommendations exist for the treatment of pregnant patients because of the potential adverse effects of anti-Giardia agents on the fetus.
 If possible, treatment should be avoided during the first trimester.
 Mildly symptomatic women should have treatment delayed until after delivery.
-If treatment is necessary, paromomycin can be used as systemic absorption is poor.[70]
-If the patient is left untreated, adequate nutrition and hydration maintenance are paramount.
+If treatment is necessary, paromomycin is an effective treatment with poor systemic absorption.[81, 87] If the patient is left untreated, adequate nutrition and hydration maintenance are paramount.

 Documenting the continued presence of Giardia in patients who appear unresponsive to treatment is important.
 A significant number of patients develop post-Giardia lactose intolerance and present with symptoms consistent with persistent infection.
 These patients usually improve with time and with the institution of a lactose-free diet.

 If Giardia is found in the patient, a careful history should indicate whether this is a reinfection or a treatment failure.
-A second course of the same drug, for a longer period or a higher dose, should be effective in reinfections, whereas the use of an alternative drug should be effective in true treatment failures.
-A combination therapy may have to be implemented in certain cases of treatment failure.
+A second course of the same treatment, for a longer duration or a higher dose, should be effective in reinfections, whereas the use of an alternative drug should be used in true treatment failures.
+Quinacrine-based regimens may be considered if the medication is available.[84]
+A combination therapy may be considered in certain cases of treatment failure.[79]

 Patients who fail repeated courses of treatment should be evaluated for hypogammaglobulinemia and may require combination therapy or chronic suppressive therapy.

-Infected persons and persons at risk should carefully wash their hands after they have any contact with feces.
+Infected persons and persons at risk should carefully wash their hands regularly and after any contact with feces.
 Careful hand washing is important, especially for caregivers of diapered infants in daycare centers, where diarrhea is common and carriers of Giardia organisms are numerous.

 Chlorination, sedimentation, and filtration methods should be implemented to adequately purify public water supplies.
 Effective chlorine inactivation of Giardia cysts in water requires an optimal chlorine concentration, water pH, turbidity, temperature, and contact time.
 These variables cannot be appropriately controlled in all municipalities, and they are particularly difficult to control in swimming pools.

-Advise travelers to endemic areas to avoid eating uncooked foods that may have been grown, washed, or prepared with contaminated water.
+Travelers to endemic areas should be advised to avoid eating uncooked foods that may have been grown, washed, or prepared with contaminated water.

 Drinking water can be purified by using filtration (pore size, < 1 µm) or by briskly boiling water for at least 5 minutes.
 Chlorine or iodine water treatments are less effective than boiling or filtration, but they may be used as alternatives when other methods are not available.